keyes-timothy/tidytof/README.md

 #### Downsampling with `tof_downsample`

-Often, CyTOF experiments collect tens or hundreds or millions of cells in total, and it can be useful to downsample to a smaller, more computationally tractable number of cells - either for a final analysis or while developing code.
+Often, cytometry experiments collect tens or hundreds or millions of cells in total, and it can be useful to downsample to a smaller, more computationally tractable number of cells - either for a final analysis or while developing code.
 To do this, `{tidytof}` implements the `tof_downsample` verb, which allows downsampling using 3 methods.